PostHog/posthog.com/contents/blog/temporal-exports.md

 ## Temporal to the rescue

-Early in 2023, James opened an [RFC recommending using Temporal at PostHog](https://github.com/PostHog/meta/pull/99).
+Early in 2023, one of our engineers, [James](/community/profiles/90), opened an [RFC recommending using Temporal at PostHog](https://github.com/PostHog/meta/pull/99).
 Temporal is a workflow engine abstracting away the details of failure modes, retry logic, and timeouts.
 This enables developers to build and deploy rock-solid business logic.
-It is used by big companies with large amounts of data flows like Uber, Coinbase, Doordash, and Hashicorp.
+It is used by big companies with large amounts of data flows – like Uber, Coinbase, Doordash, and Hashicorp.

-In Q2, Tomas’ goal was "rock solid-batch processing" and [we chose Temporal](https://github.com/PostHog/meta/pull/99) to build it because it helped solve issues like:
+In Q2, we set a goal of "rock solid-batch processing" and [chose Temporal](https://github.com/PostHog/meta/pull/99) to build it because it helped solve issues like:

 - Retry, resume, cancel, and timeout logic per activity and workflow
 - Provides assurances about running exactly-once